alanmcgovern/monotorrent/README.md

 PRE-REQUISITES
 ------------------------------------------------------------------------------------------------------------

-To run: MS.NET 2.0 or Mono 1.1.16.1+
-To build: MonoDevelop, Visual Studio, SharpDevelop or the standard *nix toolchain
+To run: A version of the .NET framework which supports the .NET 4.7.2 profile To build: Any IDE which can compile C# code.

 BUILDING MONOTORRENT:
 ------------------------------------------------------------------------------------------------------------

-MakeFiles:
+MSBuild:
+To build using MSBuild, execute the following command:
+$ msbuild /restore

+Makefiles:
-To build using the makefiles, execute the following commands:
+To build using the Makefile, execute the following command:
-$ ./autogen.sh
 $ make
-$ make install

-This will only build MonoTorrent.dll.
-The other sub-projects are not built via this method.

-Project Files:
-You can open the MonoTorrent.sln file in MonoDevelop, SharpDevelop or Visual Studio.
-This is the preferred way to build MonoTorrent and all the sub-projects.
+Using an IDE:
+You can open src\MonoTorrent.sln in any IDE.